yujiyokoo/mega-present/README.md

 ## License

-This fork of mruby/c is released under the same licence as the orginal - Revised BSD License(aka 3-clause license).
+This fork of mruby/c is released under the same licence as the orginal - Revised BSD License (aka 3-clause license).

+The RubyKaigi logo has been imported from https://rubykaigi.org/2022/novelties/